daclepro-maker/OneUI-7-For-S8-S8-Note8/README.md

 # OneUI 7 For S8,S8+, And Note8
 <img width="1210" height="648" alt="WaterMark-Github-OneUI7-DPro" src="https://github.com/user-attachments/assets/df6d80cd-5f28-4f47-9511-45a499aa1079" />

-DPro is an Custom ROM made for S8,S8+ and Note 8 that can run OneUI 7 flawlessly.
+DPro is an Custom ROM made for S8,S8+ and Note 8 that can run OneUI 7 smoothly and futuristic
 ## Bugs:
 Camera,flashlight,Dex+HDMI Dex and  other minor bugs.
 ## Other: